pivotal/docs-tap/app-sso/reference/api/clusterunsafetestlogin.hbs.md

 `ClusterUnsafeTestLogin` represents the request for an unsafe, ready-to-claim AppSSO service offering.
-It reconciles into an unsafe `AuthServer`, a token signing key `Secret` and a `ClusterWorkloadRegistrationClass`.
+It reconciles into an unsafe `AuthServer`, a token signing key `Secret`, and a `ClusterWorkloadRegistrationClass`.
 It is cluster-scoped and has no specifications.

 Its `AuthServer` is `http` only, which allows all CORS origins and runs with a